uhh-lt/SCoT/intro.md

 To the right side the graph can be edited via the options in the togglable sidebar.
 The sidebar can be opened and closed via a button in the navbar.
 [More info on the editing options](clusters.md)

 In the center of the page, the word sense graph is displayed.
 The user can interact with the graph in different ways.

+**Note:** Most of the manipulation functionalities are only available in the sense clustering mode.
+The buttons to edit the graph are only faded in, if a graph is rendered.